sivalabs/sivalabs-hugo/content/posts/2014/2014-11-30-can-microservices-architecture-solve-all-your-problems.md

 **How good is your DevOps infrastructure?**
 In order to go with MicroServices architecture, organization should have a good DevOps team to properly maintain the dozens of MicroService applications.
 Do your organization has DevOps culture?
 Or your organization has the problem of blame game between Devs and Ops?
-If your organization doesn&#8217;t have a good DevOps culture and software/hardware resources then MicroServices architecture will be much more difficult to adopt.
+If your organization doesn't have a good DevOps culture and software/hardware resources then MicroServices architecture will be much more difficult to adopt.

 ## Are we fixing the actual problem at all?
-Now many people are saying MicroServices architecture is better than Monolithic architecture. <span style="color: red;"><b>But is Monolithic architecture is the actual reason why many projects are failing?
+Now many people are saying MicroServices architecture is better than Monolithic architecture.
+**But is Monolithic architecture is the actual reason why many projects are failing?
 Will MicroServices architecture save the projects from failing?
-I guess NO.</b></span>
+I guess NO.**

 Think, what were the reasons for your previously failed projects.
 Are those projects failed because of technology issues or people issues?
 I have never seen a project which is failed because of the wrong technology selection, or wrong architectural approach.
 But I have seen many projects failing just because of problems with people.